Stability of extremal connected hypergraphs avoiding Berge-paths: Proof of Theorem and Theorem

 Finally, consider the hyperedges that contain the remaining $n-n_2$ vertices.
 As all these vertices are of degree 1, they are partitioned by these edges.
 For such a hyperedge $h$ let $D_h$ denote the subset of such vertices.
 Observe that for such a hyperedge $h$, we have that $h\setminus D_h \subseteq A$.
 Indeed if $v\in h\setminus (D_h\cup A)$, then there exists a cycle $C$ of length $k-1$ in $\h'$ not containing $v$.
-Thus there is a path of length at least $k$ starting at an arbitrary $d\in D_h$, continuing with $h,v$, and having $k-1$ more vertices as it goes around $C$ with defining hyperedges and vertices.
-This contradicts Claim \ref{Contains_cycle} and finishes the proof of Theorem~\ref{general}. \end{proof}
+Thus there is a path of length at least $k$ starting at an arbitrary $d\in D_h$, continuing with $h,v$, and having $k-1$ more vertices as it goes around $C$ with defining vertices and hyperedges a contradiction. \end{proof}

+\textbf{Acknowledgement.} We would like to express our sincere appreciation to the anonymous referees for their valuable comments, which significantly improved the quality of the paper's presentation.

-\textbf{Acknowledgement.} Research partially sponsored by the National Research, Development and Innovation Office -- NKFIH under the grants K 116769, K 132696, KH 130371, SNN 129364 and FK 132060.
-Research of Gerbner and Vizer was supported by the J\'anos Bolyai Research Fellowship of the Hungarian Academy of Sciences.
+Research partially sponsored by the National Research, Development and Innovation Office NKFIH under the grants K 116769, K 132696, KH 130371, SNN 129364, PD 137779 and FK 132060.
+Research of Gerbner, Nagy and Vizer was supported by the J\'anos Bolyai Research Fellowship of the Hungarian Academy of Sciences.
 Patk\'os acknowledges the financial support from the Ministry of Educational and Science of the Russian Federation in the framework of MegaGrant no 075-15-2019-1926.
 Research of Vizer was supported by the New National Excellence Program under the grant number \'UNKP-20-5-BME-45.